stevenplatt/cftang0827.github.io/_posts/2018-08-23-running-vsimrti-with-docker.markdown

 When downloading the VSimRTI application, running the “firstStart.sh” from its root folder generates a text file with system info, including CPU core, operating system, and RAM installed.
 After emailing this file to the VSimRTI email distribution (vsimrti@fokus.fraunhofer.de), a username is issued with an assigned expiry date – the expiry can be extended with an additional email request.

-Note: Running the firstStart.sh file requires root access (sudo) the java runtime.
+**Note**: Running the firstStart.sh file requires root access (sudo) the java runtime.
 This is not installed by default on Ubuntu 16.04 LTS, I installed it using commands:

 ```Bash
 #add the openjdk repository and install open jdk